 The house dates from 1450 to 1616, with careful Cotswold Arts and Crafts repairs of 1926, when the house was saved from ruin after over 80 years of dereliction.
 Today the interiors contain a series of unique painted textiles and Mander family portraits and collections, as well as a famous collection of Cotswold Arts and Crafts furniture and fittings.

 - Magnificent Tudor Great Hall of 1523.
 Jacobean Solar/Parlour wing dated 1616.

 - Elegant early Georgian Little Parlour and doorcase remodelled in 1719.

 - The Great Chamber contains unique painted cloth wall-hangings with scenes from the life of Joseph and his brothers, dated about 1700.

-Owlpen's terraced gardens are developed around an early formal garden on a manorial scale.
+Owlpen's breath-taking terraced gardens are developed around an early formal garden on a manorial scale.
 A charming hillside garden is set on seven hanging terraces of the 16th/17th centuries, with magnificent yew topiary, old roses and box parterres.
 The garden was reordered in the 1720s and is today a historic survival of great interest and rarity.